Syrian rebels call for no-fly zone

 "Brigadier General Ibrahim al-Jabawi has crossed into Jordan," the official told Reuters from Amman.

-At least 20 people were killed on Sunday in the second day of an armoured offensive to retake the northern Damascus suburb of al-Tel from rebels, opposition activists said.
+At least 20 people were killed on Sunday in the second day of an armored offensive to retake the northern Damascus suburb of al-Tel from rebels, opposition activists said.

 Heavy artillery barrages were hitting the Sunni Muslim town as loyalist troops made a renewed push after an attempt to storm Tel on Saturday was repelled, several activists and Free Syrian Army sources in the area said.